cabal-club/cable/handshake.md

 At a high level, this is done by the following steps:

-1. Write an encrypted unsigned little endian 32-bit integer that states the length of the message to be sent.
+1. Write an unsigned little endian 32-bit integer that states the length of the message to be sent.
 2. If the remaining unsent bytes in a message are less than 65536 bytes in length, encrypt and send it over the network; done.
 3. Otherwise, encrypt and send the first 65535 bytes; return to step 2.